-2015 marks the 20th anniversary of Larry Clark's Kids.
-A film that needs no introduction two decades after its release, yet has never occupied a space in mainstream entertainment, Kids was the first film to truly explore teenagedom through an unfiltered lens.
-To discuss what it meant at the time and what it has subsequently achieved at this point seems like an exhausted and redundant discussion, yet its cultural impact aside in 2015 it still remains relatively unique.
+This year marks the 20th anniversary of Larry Clark's Kids.
+A film that needs no introduction two decades after its release, Kids was the first film to truly explore teenagedom through an unfiltered lens.
+And cultural impact aside, in 2015, the film still remains relatively unique.
 Thirteen, Kidulthood and Skins followed, as well as a slew of other Clark films exploring similar themes, each met with their own public outcry of indecency.
 Yet beyond this handful, extreme depictions of teenage nihilism like Kids remain few and far between.

-This, combined with our current Instagram induced 90s nostalgia-trip means the film has firmly secured itself a place in our overly fetishised 90s hall of fame.
-Not even Clark's most recent, heavy handed heavily panned foray into hedonistic Parisian teen revelry, The Smell of Us, could devalue his original.
-Thus, next month when the cast reunite in celebration of 20 years, all of them can presumably be grateful they were cast off the street and awarded a part in a film that made history.
-It served as the launch pad for many of their successful acting careers, but tragically the careers of Justin Pierce and Harold were cut short.
-Justin tragically taking his own life in 2000, and Harold Hunter dying of an overdose in 2006.
-Fully-fledged adults these days, we look at where the surviving cast members of Larry Clark's Kids are now.
+Given our current Instagram-induced 90s nostalgia trip, the film has firmly secured itself a place in our overly fetishized 90s hall of fame.
+Not even Clark's most recent, heavily panned foray into hedonistic Parisian teen revelry, The Smell of Us, could devalue his original.
+Thus, next month when the cast reunites in celebration of 20 years, all of them can presumably be grateful they were cast off the street and awarded a part in a film that made history.
+It served as the launch pad for many of their successful acting careers.
+Fully-fledged adults these days, here (in no particular order-ish) is where some of Larry Clark's Kids are now.

-Synonymous with the film, and a feature of multiple i-D shoots and covers over the years, Sevigny has gone on to enjoy perhaps the most prolific career of all.
-You only need to look as far as her newly released eponymous photo book, a collection of different photos of her over the last 20 years, to confirm her status as the mean scene indie queen.
+A feature of multiple i-D shoots and covers over the years, Sevigny has gone on to enjoy perhaps the most prolific career of all.
+You need not look further than her newly released eponymous photo book, a collection of different images of her over the last 20 years, to confirm her status as the mean scene indie queen.

 Rosario Dawson - Ruby

-Following a more mainstream path than Sevigny, Dawson has also enjoyed a similar ascent to fame since her 1995 film debut, with a few more Hollywood blockbusters to her name.
-Men in Black, Sin City and Percy Jackson to name a few.
+Following a more mainstream path than Sevigny, Dawson has also enjoyed a similar ascent to fame since her 1995 film debut.
+She's got a few more Hollywood blockbusters to her name: Men in Black, Sin City and Percy Jackson to name a few.

-Catch her in Daily Mail sidebar of shame, wearing stuff and doing things!
+Catch her in the Daily Mail wearing stuff and doing things!

 Leo Fitzpatrick - Telly

-As well as appearing in The Wire, Sons of Anarchy and Bully, he's been concentrating on art, so find him at Marlborough Chelsea curating art shows, or running his own gallery.
+As well as appearing in The Wire, Sons of Anarchy and Bully — and making a hilarious guest appearance on Broad City — he's been concentrating on art.
+You can find him at Marlborough Chelsea as the newly appointed gallery director, or running his own gallery.

 Jon Abrahams - Steven

-A familiar face but never a leading man, Abrahams has enjoyed a steady stream of work and a career perhaps best described as 'omfg this is so annoying where do I recognise him from?'
+A familiar face but never a leading man, Abrahams has enjoyed a steady stream of work and a career perhaps best described as "OMFG, this is so annoying.
+Where do I recognize him from?'"
 Probably Scary Movie, or Meet the Parents.
 Or this?